99linesofcode/.github/README.md

 ## License

-.github is open-sourced software licensed under the [MIT license](https://github.com/99linesofcode/.github?tab=MIT-1-ov-file)
+This software is open source and licensed under the [MIT license](https://github.com/99linesofcode/.github?tab=MIT-1-ov-file)